-- A Hearty Beef Mixture.
-Instead of sausage and ground beef coated in tomato sauce like classic lasagna, this Mexican Lasagna is made with ground beef that is seasoned with diced tomatoes and Mexican seasonings, like those found in taco seasoning.
-Feel free to use leftover taco meat instead of this ground beef mixture, but I like the texture and moisture that the diced tomatoes add to this lasagna recipe.
+- Beef Mixture: This Mexican Lasagna is made with ground beef that is seasoned with diced tomatoes and Mexican seasonings, like those found in taco seasoning.
+Feel free to use ground turkey or chicken in place of ground beef.

 How to Make Mexican Lasagna

-Bake the Mexican Lasagna until it is heated through and the top layer of cheese is melted.
+- Bake until heated through and the top layer of cheese is melted.